mabiesen/todolist_app/README.md

-# todolist_app
-Raspberry Pi project.
-Pi with touch monitor to be mounted in kitchen.
-Send and receive information to/from the hub through sockets.
+# Todo list touch display

+## Project Scope

+A server pi will host the application.
+Server pi will be connected directly to touch display and wall-mounted.
+Server pi will run at all times waiting for input.

+Client device will use cli to send information to the server pi.